Christian Kouan

-Christian Kouan Oulaï (born 20 December 1999), known as Christian Kouan, is an Ivorian professional footballer who plays as a midfielder for Italian club Cosenza.
+Christian Kouan Oulaï (born 20 December 1999), known as Christian Kouan, is an Ivorian professional footballer who plays as a midfielder for club Benevento.

 Club career

 He made his Serie B debut for Perugia on 20 January 2018, in a game against Virtus Entella.
 He also scored on his debut.

 On 26 June 2024, Kouan signed a two-season contract with Cosenza, with an optional third season.

 International career

 On 24 August 2020, he received his first call-up by the Ivory Coast senior national team.